Sadiq Ahangaran: Life

 Ahangaran's complete first name is Muhamad Sadiq, his previous surname having been Ahangari.
 Moreover, while he was raised in Ahwaz, he is originally from the city of Dezful.
-Ahangaran embarked his Maddahi since his teenage period by singing (religiously/sorrowfully) in Hay'ats which are religious foundation holding mourning ceremonies.
+Ahangaran embarked his Maddahi since his teenage period by singing (religiously/sorrowfully) in Hay'ats, which are religious foundation holding mourning ceremonies.
 He got married when he was at the age of 23.
 His offspring are included three sons and a daughter.

-Sadiq Ahangaran used to recite prayer supplications (between Salah), Du'a Kumayl, and also singing (religiously/sadly) in Sineh-Zani besides singing during the operations – in Iran–Iraq War.
-His first Noha which was shown live on television, was the called "Ey Shahidan Beh Khoon-Ghaltaneh Khuzestan Durood" based on a poem originally by Habibullah Moalemi, Ahangaran recited it in Jamaran by the attendance of Sayyid Ruhollah Khomeini, which was run several times on Iranian TV.
+Sadiq Ahangaran used to recite prayer supplications (between salah), Du'a Kumayl, and also singing (religiously/sadly) in Sineh-Zani besides singing during operations of the Iran–Iraq War.
+His first Noha was shown live on television and was the called "Ey Shahidan Beh Khoon-Ghaltaneh Khuzestan Durood" based on a poem originally by Habibullah Moalemi.
+Ahangaran recited it in Jamaran with the attendance of Sayyid Ruhollah Khomeini and it ran several times on Iranian TV.

 Works

 Among the albums of Sadiq Ahangaran are as follows: